 It seems that any accident claim against the semi-truck company's insurance carrier would be cut and dried, since the fault is quite clear.
 (At least according to the news report we are basing this article on.)
 However, we know from twenty years of experience dealing with truck companies' insurers that they frequently are not cut and dried at all.
 Semis carry a lot of insurance, because they can be so dangerous and destructive on our nation's highways--but when the stakes are high, insurers look for ways to save money and pay out as little as possible.

-If you are ever involved in a Jefferson City Missouri semi-truck accident, the law firm of Aaron Sachs and Associates may be able to help you receive a fair settlement for your injuries.
+If you are ever involved in a Jefferson City Missouri semi-truck accident, the law firm of Aaron Sachs & Associates, P.C. may be able to help you receive a fair settlement for your injuries.
 Call us anytime, toll free, to set up an initial consultation with one of our truck accident attorneys.

 Attorney meetings by appointment only